iam-amanshrivastav/weekend-activity-start-stop-ec2/README.md

-# EC2 Weekend Start/Stop activity Automated System
+# EC2 Instances Weekend Start/Stop activity done by Automated System

 ## Overview
 This project automates EC2 instance management based on **Snoozing Tags** using AWS Lambda functions.
 It ensures seamless automation of instance start/stop operations while maintaining a detailed log of all changes in Amazon S3.

 It will store the state of all the instances in the S3 Bucket.

 It will start all the instances which were in stopped state and which Snoozing TAGs value is "Yes/No/NA/NULL/ ".
 This start funtion remove all the Values of Snoozing and kept it "".
 So that server should start the ec2 instances.

 Last Restored funtion will restored all the changes which were made by the start funtion as well as it restore the tags value of those ec2 instances.